centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Could you use any of visulization softwareto visualize your BAM file?

 **Bonus2**:
-You have got the alignment file of **IFNb01.fastq**, could you please run mapping on other five other samples?
-You could do it by command line, or we prefer to write a bash script (e.g. Loop) to do it.
+You have done trimming and references alignment for the sample **IFNb01.fastq**, could you please also run trimming and references alignment on five other samples?
+You could do it by command line, but we prefer to write it with a bash script (e.g. Loop, or Input arguments) to do it.

 **Bonus3**:
-If we only need to analysis up-regulated DEGs.
-How could we do it?
+Based on the overall counts table.
+If we ONLY want to represent the up-regulated DEGs, how could we do it?
 Is it a big difference between the pathway results between All DEGs and up-regulated DEGs?